Tennis star Naomi Osaka 'petrified' after seeing panicked people flee Brooklyn's Barclays Center - KESQ

 “After investigating the incident at the Barclays Center this morning, we determined that no shots were fired,” the NYPD 78th Precinct, which serves the Park Slope section of Brooklyn, said in a tweet on Sunday.

 An NYPD spokesman told CNN there was a “sound disturbance” at the indoor arena that people mistook for gunfire.
-Ten people suffered minor injuries and were sent to hospitals, said police.
+Sixteen people suffered minor injuries, according to an NYPD spokesperson.

 The disturbance followed a boxing match between Devonte Davis and Rolando Romero at the center, and comes as the nation remains on edge following recent mass shootings in Buffalo, New York, and Uvalde, Texas.